ibm-cloud-docs/containers/cli-ks-plugin.md

 :    Choose a machine type, or flavor.
 You can deploy your worker nodes as virtual machines on shared or dedicated hardware, or as physical machines on bare metal.
 Available physical and virtual machines types vary by the zone in which you deploy the cluster.
 For more information, see the documentation for the `ibmcloud ks flavors (machine-types)` [command](#cs_machine_types).

 `--size-per-zone WORKERS_PER_ZONE`
 :    The number of workers to create in each zone.
-This value is required, and must be 2 or greater.
-For more information, see [What is the smallest size cluster that I can make?](/docs/containers?topic=containers-faqs#smallest_cluster).

 `--hardware ISOLATION`
 :    Required: The level of hardware isolation for your worker node.
 Use `dedicated` if you want to have available physical resources that are dedicated to you only, or `shared` to allow physical resources to be shared with other IBM customers.
 The default is `shared`.
 For bare metal flavors, specify `dedicated`.